-They have also developed an inclusive finance-focused training programme – the Certificate in law and regulation of inclusive finance – which will take place for the fifth time in 2021.
+They have also developed an inclusive finance-focused training programme – the Certificate in law and regulation of inclusive finance – and the sixth edition will take place in 2022.
 In July 2019, the University joined forces with the University of Padova to hold the first research conference on the EIB, its role and its impact at Esch-Belval (Luxembourg), including work from researchers from across the world.
 A follow-up conference on the EIB and Italy was held in Padova in 2020.

 Staff and university staff pool knowledge, some teaching at the university (Masters Course on Energy Efficiency, Certificate on Inclusive Finance…) and others in conferences at the EIB or publishing co-authored articles while graduate students of the Luxembourg School of Finance and the Luxembourg Business Academy (LBA) have opportunities for internships at the EIB in Luxembourg.

 The University has benefited from two research contracts for a young researcher (STAREBEI), in 2019, for a study on “Investing in regenerative sustainability and the integrity of the biosphere”, and in 2021 for a research about “How Artificial Intelligence can help private equity integrate environmental, sustainable and governance”.
 The University’s School of Finance (LSF) also benefited from an EIBURS research grant (2010-2013) on benchmarking European SME credit performance.